Code-Institute-Submissions/GarageNeet/README.md

 Bug: When modal opens, the navbar expands outside the container

+This is caused by bootstrap modal.
+By setting properties:
+.modal-open
+{

+    padding-right: 0 !important;
+    margin-right: 0 !important;
+    overflow: visible;

+}

+.sticky-top{
+    padding-right: 0 !important;
+    margin-right: 0 !important;
+}

+the bug was fixed

 Bug: When scrolling down there is a white space in the background of the services page on small screens only

 Bug: The footer of the index.html is bigger than the container

+The footer was not inside the container-fluid class.
+The bug was fixed by putting the footer inside the container class div

 Bug: Services link is broken.